15 Unusual Things to Do in Sydney

 Sydney Ferries

-It’s best to do this on a weekend day, as that is when you can take advantage of unlimited travel on public transport for a daily capped amount.
+What’s also great is that if you go ferry hopping on the weekend, you can take advantage of unlimited travel on public transport for a daily capped amount.

-Check out our guide to the best Sydney ferry rides, so you can go ferry hopping and enjoy a great day out in Sydney without breaking the bank.
+Read our guide to the best Sydney ferry rides, so you can go ferry hopping and enjoy a great day out in Sydney Harbour.

-As one of Sydney’s oldest neighbourhoods, The Rocks is home to many historic pubs that are very much worth a visit.
-Not just to enjoy a traditional Sydney pub experience, but also to try out delicious craft beers.
+As one of Sydney’s oldest neighbourhoods, The Rocks is home to various historic pubs worth exploring.
+Not just to enjoy a traditional Sydney pub experience but also to try their tasty craft beers.

-A guided pub tour through The Rocks is a great way to learn more about the many pubs that exist in this historic part of Sydney.
+A guided pub tour through The Rocks is a great way to learn more about the history of the many pubs that exist in this unique part of Sydney.

 Recommended pub tours in The Rocks: